7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Azure-Monitor.md

 	- Name and Description
 - Action Group - collection of notification preferences that you define as an Azure subscription owner
 	- Action Type:
-		- **Automation runbook**: An automation runbook is the ability to define, build, orchestrate, manage, and report on workflows that support///////welcome-pack system and network operational processes.
+		- **Automation runbook**: An automation runbook is the ability to define, build, orchestrate, manage, and report on workflows that support welcome-pack system and network operational processes.
 A runbook workflow can potentially interact with all types of infrastructure elements, such as applications, databases, and hardware.
 		- **Azure Functions**: Azure Functions is a serverless compute service that lets you run event-triggered code without having to explicitly provision or manage infrastructure.
 		- **ITSM**: The action can connect Azure and a supported IT Service Management (ITSM) product or service.
 This action requires an ITSM connection.
 		- **Logic Apps**: Azure Logic Apps connects your business-critical apps and services by automating your workflows.
 		- **Webhook**: A webhook is an HTTPS or HTTP endpoint that allows external applications to communicate with your system.

+- Metric Alerts
+	- Static threshold metric alerts - `IF $resource == $NUM { DO X }`
+	- Dynamic threshold metric alerts (Azure ML!) - just define these parameters
+		- Look-back period - defines how many previous periods need to be evaluated
+		- Number of Violations
+	- Scaling is limited to VMs

+- Log Alerts
+	- Log query
+	- Time period
+	- Frequency
+	- Threshold
+	-  `number-of-records` type of log search returns a single alert when the number of records in a search result reaches or exceeds the value

+	- `metric-measurement` logs require addiitional criteria to be set
+		- Aggregate function
+			- calculation made against result data, result of this function is called AggregatedValue
+		- Group field
+			- Field by which the result will be grouped
+		- Interval
+			- Time interval  by which the data is aggregated
+		- Threshold
+			- A point defined by an aggregated value and the total number of breaches.

+- Activity Log Alerts
+	- Specific operations
+	- Service health events
+		- Include notice of incidents and maintenance of target resources.
+	- Composition
+		- **Category**: Administrative, service health, autoscale, policy, or recommendation
+		- **Scope**: Resource level, resource group level, or subscription level
+		- **Resource group**: Where the alert rule is saved
+		- **Resource type**: Namespace for the target of the alert
+		- **Operation name**: Operation name
+		- **Level**: Verbose, informational, warning, error, or critical
+		- **Status**: Started, failed, or succeeded
+		- **Event initiated by**: Email address or Azure Active Directory identifier (known as the "caller") for the user

 ## Dashboards